 It is a common misconception of tenants that they do not have enough contents worth insuring.
 However, it does not take much for the total value of belongings to add up.
 It is suggested tenants complete a quick inventory of all household belongings including electronics (laptop, gaming consoles, television), jewellery, clothes, bikes and linen, and they may be surprised by the value of their household items.

 What does tenant insurance actually cover?

 All policies are different.
-However, tenant insurance should typically cover you for specific risks you may face as a renter.
-At EBM RentCover, our TenantCover policy is designed as an affordable option for those looking to cover common risks such as fire, theft, storm and liability.
+However, tenant insurance should typically cover you for specific risks you may face as a renter including fire, theft, storm and liability.

 What is liability cover?

 This is an area often misunderstood by tenants.
 It is cover when you are found legally liable for an incident.
-And, here are two examples where this could apply:
+And, here is an example where this could apply:

-#1 … Say you have a guest over and they are sitting casually on the couch, however the mirror that hangs above them falls and hits them on the head, causing serious injury.
-They can actually sue you if it was found the mirror was not hooked correctly to the wall.
+#1 … Say you have a guest over and they are sitting casually on the couch, however the mirror that hangs above them (a mirror you/the tenant recently hung) falls and hits them on the head, causing serious injury.
+They can sue you/the tenant if it was found the mirror was not hooked correctly to the wall.
 Legal liability would typically cover medical expenses and legal fees associated with this.